yurihartmann/car_lifes_cycle_hyperledger_fabric/README.md

 - For help: `fablo help`

+- For access Hyperledger Explorer, find the docker with name `explorer.example.com` and go to url, nomally is `http://localhost:7010` and user is `admin` and password is `adminpw` for all orgs

 ### 🛠 Generate env files for API, Mechanic CLI and Scripts

 - Run `python build_env_files.py`